WikipediaBrown/SFSymbolsKit/docs/_posts/2026-05-06-typed-vs-stringly-typed-sf-symbols.md

 ---
-title: "Typed vs stringly-typed SF Symbols in Swift"
+title: "Typed vs stringly-typed SFSymbols in Swift"
-description: "Comparing the ways to reference SF Symbols safely in Swift — raw strings, hand-rolled enums, SFSafeSymbols, and SFSymbolsKit — and what the maintenance cost of each actually is."
+description: "Comparing the ways to reference SFSymbols safely in Swift — raw strings, hand-rolled enums, SFSafeSymbols, and SFSymbolsKit — and what the maintenance cost of each actually is."
 date: 2026-05-06
 tags: [sf-symbols, swift, comparison]
 ---